OliverHennhoefer/arcpy-supercluster/README.md

 ![alt text](https://github.com/OliverHennhoefer/ArcPy_Supercluster/blob/master/supercluster_result.PNG)
 *Note: Since the algorithm randomly chooses points for clustering, the results vary for every application of 'supercluster'*

+# Futher Improvements:<br/>
+- Calculate the mean position out of the points of one cluster to get more representative cluster loctions.
+- Add the possibility to fit additional attributes to the corresponding cluster (e.g. by calculating the mean of the points in one cluster)

 (Trial project.
 Implemented to get familiar with the python syntax and the ArcPy interface for ArcGIS.)